 Click here to make the pact and Become a New Tough Athlete

 What is the New Tough Concussion Awareness Campaign?

-The goal of the Concussion Awareness Weekend is to promote a safer sports culture surrounding concussions through Headway’s ‘New Tough’ Campaign, spread awareness, and provide educational resources for student-athletes.
+The goal of the Concussion Awareness Week is to promote a safer sports culture surrounding concussions through Headway’s ‘New Tough’ Campaign, spread awareness, and provide educational resources for student-athletes.

-Concussion Awareness Weekend provides a platform for athletes to unite in creating a positive mental shift in athletes' approach to concussions.
+Concussion Awareness Week provides a platform for athletes to unite in creating a positive mental shift in athletes' approach to concussions.
 Headway encourages an athlete-to-athlete, peer-to-peer approach.
 During our 2018 Concussion Awareness Weekend February 2-4, over 100 professional, collegiate, high school, and youth sports teams took part in the event.
 Professional players and collegiate student-athletes have the opportunity to serve as leaders during this initiative and hopefully have a positive influence on youth and high school athletes who simultaneously take part in the event.
-The dates for 2018-2019 season Concussion Awareness Weekend season will be announced soon.
+The 2019 Concussion Awareness Week will take place Jan 28 - Feb 3, 2019.
+Register your team now here.

 Check out some of our 2018 Concussion Awareness Weekend participants here: http://headwayfoundation.com/new-tough-team-pics